pupil-labs/pupil-docs/src/core/terminology.md

 - **World Coordinate System**: Refers to the [_Coordinate System_](#coordinate-system) of the _world camera_.

 ## Eye
-The term `eye` is always used in combination with a different term that sppecifies the context:
+The term `eye` is always used in combination with a different term that specifies the context:

 - **Eye ID**: `0` or `1`; identifies the right and left eyes.
 - **Eye Camera**: Physical camera capturing the subject's eye.
 There can be one or two